waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace.marketplace_resource_termination_scheduled_staff

-A notification of a resource termination
+A notification of a resource termination.
+The recipients are project administrators and managers.

 #### Templates